mkrdip/latest-posts-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a widget that shows the most recent posts of your site with Thumbnail, Excerpt, Date etc options
+Adds a widget that shows the most recent posts of your site with excerpt, featured image, date by sorting & ordering feature

 == Description ==

-Latest Posts Widget is a light widget designed to do one thing and do it well: display the most recent posts from your site with various options.
+Latest Posts Widget is a light widget designed to do one thing and do it well: display the most recent posts from your site with various options like excerpt, featured image, date by sorting & ordering feature.

 = Features =